• Skip to primary navigation

 • Omit the jalapeno peppers for regular pickled onions.

-• Other great add-ins: clove of garlic, pinch of red pepper flakes (a good option if you don't have a jalapeno), other types of peppers.
+• Other great add-ins: clove of garlic, pinch of red pepper flakes (a good option if you don't have a jalapeno), other types of peppers are great added to spicy pickled onions.

 FAQ